mikeal/pkv/README.md

 1. The value being described is passed to a hash function.
 2. The binary result of the prior step, followed by the PKV-KEY, are passed to a hash function.

-This hash result is PKV-VALUE.
+This result is PKV-VALUE.

 # Key-Value Cryptography

-A PKV-KV is an identifier for a Key-Value pair.
-It is simply,
+A PKV-KV is a Key-Value pair.
+The process is simply,
 1. the binary hash result of PKV-KEY, followed by PKV-VALUE.

-This hash result is PKV-KV.
+This result is PKV-KV.

 # Namespace Cryptography

-There is no PKV-NS because a namespace in PKV is just a PKV-KEY.
-So, the PKV-KEY [ "twitter.com", "@mikeal", "fullname"] is securely in the namespace of [ "twitter.com", "@mikeal" ] and our PKV-KEY cryptography already produces a unique identifier for that as well.
+There is no "PKV-NS" because a namespace in PKV is just a PKV-KEY.

+The PKV-KEY [ "twitter.com", "@mikeal", "fullname"] is securely in the namespace of [ "twitter.com", "@mikeal" ] and our PKV-KEY cryptography already produces a unique identifier for that as well.
 This is true for any position in the key sequence.

 Note that, cryptographically speaking, this is a sequence and not a heirarchy.
 A heirarchy could be formed as a view of the sequence, but all manor of typed arrays and even sets can also be encoded as a sequence.